g-schaffer/sfml_2D_platform_game/README.md

 # sfml_2D_platform_game
-a little project to how to use sfml and 2D game platform
+a little project to how to use sfml and 2D game platform.